databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_boundingbox(tile)

-    Returns the bounding box of the raster as a polygon geometry.
+    Returns the bounding box of the tile as a polygon geometry.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: StructType(DoubleType, DoubleType, DoubleType, DoubleType)